You will have a great time touring the historical sites of San Antonio, Texas on the San Antonio Grand Motorcoach Tour with a live narrator.

 Includes Admission to Rio San Antonio River Walk Cruises

-Tour Stop at Mission San José
+Stop at Mission San José

 Constructed in 1768 from local limestone, the Mission San Jose has served as many functions throughout its time, playing home base to many people including the Coahuiltecan Indians, soldiers, homeless, and bandits.
 Restored in the 1930s, San Jose offers visitors an elaborately carved portal, a beautiful rose window, and an interior full of beautiful art.

-Tour Stop at Japanese Tea Garden
+Stop at Japanese Sunken Garden

 With an open-air pagoda, sprawling Koi ponds, and a cascading waterfall, the Japanese Tea Gardens offer visitors a peaceful break from sightseeing.
 The gardens feature lush, exotic vegetation and wheelchair accessible attractions.

-Tour Stop at El Mercado - Market Square
+Stop at El Mercado - Market Square

 Market Square-El Mercado is downtown San Antonio's outdoor center of Mexican culture.
 Visitors will have the opportunity to browse traditional Mexican shops, while discovering the bright and bold Mexican culture.
 The district is the largest Mexican shopping center in San Antonio and includes 32 shops, several restaurants, and live festivals.